ElysiumRL/VehicleSecurityRework/README.md

     > Distracts nearby enemies for a short time
  - Force Brakes

- 	  > Forces Brakes for 10 Seconds
+ 	  > Forces Brakes for 10 Seconds (*May not always work paired with Reckless Driving*)
  - Explode

  	  > Blows up the Vehicle.
 You won't get chased by the police if you blow up a vehicle with a civilian inside
+ - Reckless Driving

+ 	  > Forces the Vehicle to start driving recklessly (ONE TIME USE ONLY) (*May also not work sometimes when paired with Force Brakes*)

 Vehicles owned by the player are unlocked by default and cannot get quickhacked